George AFB’s Atmospheric Nuclear Weapons Testing Decontamination Centers

 Fact Sheets: Atmospheric Nuclear Weapons Test

-Between 1945 and 1962, the U.S. Atomic Energy Commission (AEC) conducted 235 atmospheric nuclear weapon tests at sites in the United States and in the Pacific and Atlantic oceans.
-In all, about 220,000 Department of Defense (DOD) participants, both military and civilian, were present at the tests.
+Between 1945 and 1962, the US Atomic Energy Commission (AEC) conducted 235 atmospheric nuclear weapon tests at sites in the United States and in the Pacific and Atlantic oceans.
+About 220,000 Department of Defense (DOD) participants, both military and civilian, were present at the tests.
 Of these, approximately 142,000 participated in the Pacific test series and approximately another 4,000 in the single Atlantic test series.

 Reference: Nuclear Weapons